Cognitive Behavioral Therapy

 A major hurdle for supplemental magnesium historically has been delivery into the brain.
 This is a barrier that has limited the ability of typical magnesium supplements to target conditions that arise from within the central nervous system such as depression and anxiety.
 However, in a recent scientific breakthrough, researchers collaborating from Beijing, Ontario, the University of Texas, and the Massachusetts Institute of Technology have developed a highly advanced form of supplemental magnesium called magnesium-L-threonate.

 Magnesium-L-threonate was shown in multiple animal models to not only effectively penetrate deep into the brain, but also to trigger enhancements in learning and memory by optimizing neuronal communication and reinforcing brain structure in key areas of the cortex, the most advanced aspect of the human brain (Slutsky 2010; Abumaria 2011).
-Since magnesium-L-threonate is readily able to diffuse across the blood brain barrier, while other forms of magnesium are not, it appears to be the ideal form of supplemental magnesium for those with depression of other mood disorders.
+Since magnesium-L-threonate is readily able to diffuse across the blood-brain barrier, while other forms of magnesium are not, it appears to be the ideal form of supplemental magnesium for those with depression and other mood disorders.

 Saffron and its constituents have multiple biochemical activities that help provide supporting evidence for saffron in the treatment of depression.
 These include serotonin modulation as well as neuroprotective, neuro-hormonal, anti-inflammatory, and oxidative stress reducing functions (Hausenblas 2015; Lopresti 2014; Dorri 2015).
 In an advanced laboratory study, two saffron compounds, crocin and saffronal, inhibited the activity of enzymes that lower levels of the monoamine neurotransmitters serotonin, norepinephrine, and dopamine in brain synapses (De Monte 2014).